Juhani

 requirements is not enough for business competitiveness.

-Conclusion for
+Conclusion in

-this kind of business situation is that there are no justification and no needs
+these kinds of business situation is that there are no justification and no needs

-business case.
+for a general third party certification of the QMS.
 That even could hinder an innovative development of customer-focused

 QA approaches.

-quarter of the companies using ISO 9000 standards are certified and many of them
+it can be a by-product of an organization's holistic business-integrated quality approach.
+Only a part of the organizations using ISO 9000 standards are certified and many of the organizations

 the standards internally in order to improve their business performance and to